-Public health professionals in training are critical to the work of CPHA; including students in who are currently engaged in undergraduate, graduate, resident and post-doctoral public health-related programs in Canada.
-The creation of the Student Director position on their Board of Directors in 2006 exemplifies CPHA's long-standing commitment to supporting and engaging students, residents and public health trainees in the work of the Association.
+Public health professionals in training are critical to our work; including students who are currently engaged in undergraduate, graduate, resident and post-doctoral public health-related programs in Canada.
+The creation of the Student Director position on our Board of Directors in 2006 exemplifies our long-standing commitment to supporting and engaging students, residents and public health trainees in the work of the Association.

 The Student Director position is a full Director position with general Board duties, bringing a student perspective to the table.
-The Student Director spearheads CPHA's current activities in relation to students and has sufficient freedom to inspire and direct further developments in CPHA's work of student engagement and capacity building.
+The Student Director spearheads current activities in relation to students and has sufficient freedom to inspire and direct further developments in our work of student engagement and capacity building.
 The Student Director chairs the Student and Early Career Committee, which acts as a resource and advisory group to the Student Director.